-- (1) Final & Modified Budgets include all budget adjustments throughout the year after budget adoption. - Fiscal Year 2017-18 includes increase in debt service for the South Orange County Public Financing Authority, Central Utility Facility Lease Revenue Bonds, Series 2016 and a decrease in billings for utilities and custodial services. - (3) Fiscal Years 2015-16, 2016-17, and 2017-18 include one-time additional funding for planned capital projects. - (4) Fiscal Year 2016-17 decrease is due to an end of bankruptcy contributions from OC Parks, OC Flood, OC Development Agency offset by reductions in debt service payments for the Orange County Public Financing Authority Lease Revenue Refunding Bonds, Series 2005.
-Fiscal Year 2017-18 decrease is due to a reduction in the final payment to remaining bankruptcy B-13 claimants. - (5) Fiscal Years 2015-16, 2016-17, and 2017-18 includes AB 701 Vehicle License Fee Revenue Allocation (VLFAA) settlement payment to the State, \$15 million, \$25 million and \$50 million respectively, contingency funds for mid-year adjustments, and one-time capital projects. - (6) Fiscal Years 2015-16, 2016-17, and 2017-18 increase is due to a recovering housing market and additional allocation of residual property taxes from the dissolution of Redevelopment Agencies. - (7) Fiscal Year 2016-17 increase is due to one-time \$26 million litigation settlement from Tata who was contracted to develop a new property tax system. - (8) Fiscal Year 2015-16 increase is due to an increase in billings for cost of services to cities which contract for Sheriff security services, increase in correctional medical services, and charges from Health Care Agency for Mental Health Services. - (9) Fiscal Year 2017-18 increase is due to \$4.5 million revenue from the Sheriff Court Operations and other various increases. - (10) Includes operating transfers from other funds within the County including transfers from the Teeter Program and departmental transfers from Non-General Funds for the reimbursement of program expenditures. - (11) Governmental Accounting Standards Board Statement 54 requires all year-end Fund Balance Available be reclassified and transferred to reserves.
-Although budgeted as a decrease, Fiscal Years 2015-16 and 2016-17 actual year-end Fund Balance reclassified and transferred to reserves were \$54,809,835, and \$46,745,332 respectively.
+Final & Modified Budgets include all budget adjustments throughout the year after budget adoption.

+(2) Fiscal Year 2015-16 increase includes \$6.5 million for the Countywide Accounting and Personnel System software upgrade and \$10 million in additional funding for current operations and one-time costs.

+(3) Fiscal Years 2014-15, 2015-16, and 2016-17, 2017-18 include one-time additional funding for planned capital projects.

+Fiscal Year 2014-15 includes \$365 million appropriations for Taxable Pension Obligation Bonds, 2015 Series A. Starting Fiscal Year 2015-16, there were changes to record the Taxable Pension Obligation Bonds, 2016 Series A as a balance sheet transaction, which resulted in a decrease in appropriations after Fiscal Year 2014-15.
+Fiscal Year 2016-17 decrease is due to an end of bankruptcy contributions from OC Parks, OC Flood, OC Development Agency offset by reductions in debt service payments for the Orange County Public Financing Authority Lease Revenue Refunding Bonds, Series 2005.
+Fiscal Year 2017-18 decrease is due to a reduction in the final payment to remaining bankruptcy B-13 claimants.

+Fiscal Years 2014-15, 2015-16, 2016-17, and 2017-18 includes AB 701 Vehicle License Fee Revenue Allocation (VLFAA) settlement payment to the State, \$5 million, \$15 million, \$25 million and \$50 million respectively, contingency funds for mid-year adjustments, and one-time capital projects.

+(6) Fiscal Years 2015-16, 2016-17, and 2017-18 increase is due to a recovering housing market and additional allocation of residual property taxes from the dissolution of Redevelopment Agencies.

+(7)Fiscal Year 2016-17 increase is due to one-time \$26 million litigation settlement from Tata who was contracted to develop a new property tax system.

+(8) Fiscal Year 2015-16 increase is due to one-time \$10.2 million in state-mandated cost reimbursements (SB90) and changes in interest earnings.
+(9)

+This fundational to the revenues of Federal and State grants and reimbursements, matching funds and State-distributed revenues.
+The overall changes are due to changes in caseload and additional revenues from the State for the 2011 Realignment of various public safety, social services, and health programs (10)

+Fiscal Year 2015-16 increase is due to an increase in billings for cost of services to cities which contract for Sheriff security services, increase in correctional medical services, and charges from Health Care Agency for Mental Health Services.
+(11)

+Fiscal Year 2017-18 increase is due to \$4.5 million revenue from the Sheriff Court Operations and other various increases.

+(12) Includes operating transfers from other funds within the County including transfers from the Teeter Program and departmental transfers from Non-General Funds for the reimbursement of program expenditures.
+Fiscal Year 2014-15 includes \$364 million to account for the proceeds of the Taxable Pension Obligation Bonds.
+Starting in Fiscal Year 2015-16 there was a change to record the Taxable Pension Obligation Bonds as a balance sheet transaction.

+(13) Governmental Accounting Standards Board Statement 54 requires all year-end Fund Balance Available be reclassified and transferred to reserves.
+Although budgeted as a decrease, Fiscal Years 2014-15, 2015-16, and 2016-17 actual year-end Fund Balance reclassified and transferred to reserves were \$128,135,436, \$54,809,835, and \$46,745,332 respectively.
 Source: County of Orange, County Budget Office.